cal-itp/data-infra/airflow/README.md

 The DAGs for this project are stored and version controlled in the `dags` folder.
 Each DAG has its own `README` with further information about its specific purpose and considerations.
 We use [gusty](https://github.com/pipeline-tools/gusty) to simplify DAG management.

 Each DAG folder contains a [`METADATA.yml` file](https://github.com/pipeline-tools/gusty#metadata) that contains overall DAG settings, including the DAG's schedule (if any).
+Schedules are generally specified in cron format, and the Airflow scheduler uses the internal concept of a [data interval](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dag-run.html#data-interval) to determine whether to kick off a DAG when scheduled.
+Some additional reading on the interaction between crontab values and Airflow's DAG start logic can be found in [this blog post](https://whigy.medium.com/why-my-scheduled-dag-does-not-run-9e2811b5030b).

-The logs are stored locally in the `logs` folder.
+When developing locally, logs for DAG runs are stored in the `logs` subfolder.
 You should be unable to add files here but the folder utilizes [a .gitkeep file](https://stackoverflow.com/a/7229996) so that it is consistently avaliable when testing and debugging.

-Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom [operator](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html) definitions.
+Finally, Airflow plugins can be found in the `plugins` subfolder; this includes general utility functions as well as custom [operator](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html) definitions.

 ## Testing Changes

-This project is developed using Docker and docker-compose, and we test most changes via a local version of Airflow that is simialrly configured to the production Composer-managed Airflow instance.
+This project is developed using Docker and docker-compose, and we test most changes via a local version of Airflow that is similarly configured to the production Composer-managed Airflow instance - its dependencies are based on the dependency list from the Composer-managed production Airflow instance, copied into a file named `requirements-composer-[x.y.z]-airflow[a.b.c].txt`.
 Before getting started, please make sure you have [installed Docker on your system](https://docs.docker.com/get-docker/).
 Docker will need to be running at the time you run any `docker-compose` commands from the console.

 To test any changes you've made to DAGs, operators, etc., you'll need to follow a few setup steps: